 On its own, methane gas is of no harm to the environment or to life.
 Nonetheless, in increased concentration of the gas coupled up with the presence of carbon dioxide and water vapor, there is massive absorption and trapping of heat in the atmosphere that is harmful to the environment.
 The result is termed as the greenhouse gas effect associated with climate change and global warming.

-In its extremely cold form, methane gas can cause burns whenever it gets into contact with the skin and yes.
+In its extremely cold form, methane gas can cause burns whenever it gets into contact with the skin and eyes.

-In high concentrations and in an enclosed space, the gas can react with all the oxygen present and rid the area of all oxygen leading to suffocation.
+In high concentrations and enclosed space, the gas can react with all the oxygen present and rid the area of all oxygen leading to suffocation.

-Engines emit hydrocarbons and fumes due to combustion of methane gas, which can be hazardous once inhaled in the body.
-On the other hand, exposure to high levels of methane can lead to headache, vomiting, nausea and loss of consciousness.
+Engines emit hydrocarbons and fumes due to the combustion of methane gas, which can be hazardous once inhaled in the body.
+On the other hand, exposure to high levels of methane can lead to headaches, vomiting, nausea and loss of consciousness.